fortanix/sdkms-plugin-library/totp/README.md

 This plugin can be used to verify time-based one-time passwords.
 It implements the algorithms described in RFC 6238 (TOTP).
-The code is adapted from https://github.com/remjey/luaotp/blob/v0.1-6/src/otp.lua
+The code is adapted from https://github.com/remjey/luaotp/blob/v0.1-6/src/otp.lua, and uses a trimmed down copy of basexx library from https://github.com/aiq/basexx.

 ## Input Commands